Dynamical photon-photon interaction mediated by a quantum emitter: Main

 Case ii) reveals the dynamics of two-photon (superscript 2 on wavefunction) scattering processes, i.e. $C_{tt}^{(2)}(t_1,t_2)\propto |\Psi_{tt}^{(2)}(t_1,t_2)|^2$.
 The quantum dot mediates strong photon-photon correlations tailored by the duration of the incoming pulse.
 For $\delta t/\tau\lesssim 1$, the pulse is spectrally wide, and only weak interaction is observed similar to case i), see data in Fig.~\ref{figure2}(b).
 For longer pulses, $\delta t/\tau\gtrsim 1$, the interaction increases and we observe strong temporal correlation, i.e. the detection of one photon increases the probability of detecting another.
 This is observed in Fig.~\ref{figure2}(b) as the clustering of data points around the axis $t_1=t_2$ for long pulses.
 The observed photon bunching in the transmission channel stems from the fact that the quantum dot can only scatter one photon at a time, and was observed previously only in continuous-wave experiments \cite{Javadi2015,Liang2018}.
 The present experiment reveals the dynamics of this nonlinear photon-sorting process.

 The temporal correlations can be quantified by performing a Schmidt decomposition of the experimental data $C^{(2)}_{tt}(t_1,t_2)$ \cite{zielnicki2018joint,Law2000} (see Methods for details).
 From the Schmidt coefficients $\lambda_i$ we extract the degree of temporal correlation $T_c=1-\sum_i \lambda_i^4$ versus pulse duration $\delta t/\tau$, see Fig.\ref{figure2}(c).
 Case i) of independent scattering does not introduce any significant correlations, $T_c \simeq 0$, which is the case for a separable quantum state.
 A fundamentally different behavior is observed for the two-photon scattering case of ii) where $T_c$ is found to grow with pulse duration.
-This behavior is a manifestation of the observed correlated photon-pair emission (see Fig.\ref{figure2}(b)) resembling nonlinear parametric down-conversion or four-wave mixing sources\cite{Kuzucu2008}.
+This behavior, sensitive to the coherence of the emission and to the coupling efficiency, is a manifestation of the observed correlated photon-pair emission (see Fig.\ref{figure2}(b)) resembling nonlinear parametric down-conversion or four-wave mixing sources\cite{Kuzucu2008}.
 In the present implementation, a single quantum dot deterministically coupled to a waveguide acts as the photon-pair source.